 5. Interest rates are still historically low but trending up.
 Before possible further increases, there are a number of planning options involving the use of credit.

 - Intrafamily loans can shift future growth to family members in lower tax brackets.
 Low-interest loans can allow for the transfer of wealth to the borrower without using the lending family member’s gift and estate tax exemption.

 - Borrowing against an investment portfolio can avoid the realization of capital gains while rates are high.
 This can be used for current cash needs or to make the aforementioned intrafamily loans.

 - Similarly, families that have outstanding promissory notes (whether standalone or as a part of sale transaction) should consider refinancing those to take advantage of the lower rates without gift tax implications.

-6. Take advantage of valuation discounts when gifting minority interests and illiquid assets before these may be reduced or even eliminated.
+6. Take advantage of valuation discounts when gifting minority interests and illiquid assets before these are reduced or even eliminated.

-The proposed changes to many areas in the U.S. tax regime are far-reaching and may significantly affect the wallets of upper income taxpayers.
-The question of if and when they may be enacted and become effective adds a further dimension to investing and planning around them.
+The proposed changes to many areas in the U.S. tax regime are far reaching and may significantly affect the wallets of upper-income taxpayers.
+The question pertaining to if/when they may be enacted and become effective adds a further dimension to investing and planning around them.
 Investment decisions based solely on proposed policy changes can prove costly, so it is best to adhere to long-term investment strategies aligned to one's goals.
-Clients who are interested in pursuing planning strategies are encouraged to seek advice from their wealth managers and tax professionals to assure their choices are consistent with their goals and family situations.
+Clients who are interested in pursuing planning strategies are encouraged to seek advice from their wealth managers and tax professionals to ensure their choices are consistent with their goals and family situations.